swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 #### Fluent Bit configuration

-Fluent Bit needs two pieces of configuration: an input that tails the BentoML log files, and an output that uploads batches to Google Cloud Storage.
+Fluent Bit needs two pieces of configuration: an input that tails the BentoML log files, and an output that uploads batches to the storage bucket.
 Fluent Bit's S3 output plugin can talk to Google Cloud Storage through its S3-compatible API.